itsmoonrack/flexmojos-m2e-connector/README.md

         </profiles>

     Do not forget to use this profile when invoking maven on the project!
+It will allows Tycho to use the FlashBuilder 4.7 platform when building the m2e connector plugin.
+Note that you will also need to set-up a target in eclipse to use the plugins and features of your FlashBuilder installation.